-- 49. You have provided nonattest services, including the following, during the period of this engagement: - Preparing a draft of the financial statements and related notes and supplementary information. - Preparing a draft of the schedule of expenditures of federal awards.
+- 51. You have provided nonattest services, including the following, during the period of this engagement: - Preparing a draft of the financial statements and related notes and supplementary information - Preparing a draft of the schedule of expenditures of federal awards - Completing the auditee portion of the Form SF-SAC (Data Collection Form) through the Federal Audit Clearinghouse

-- Completing the auditee portion of the Form SF-SAC (Data Collection Form) through the Federal Audit Clearinghouse - 50.
-With respect to these services: - a.
+52. With respect to these services:

+- a.
 We have designated a qualified management-level individual to be responsible and accountable for overseeing the nonattest services. - b.
 We have established and monitored the performance of the nonattest services to ensure they meet our objectives. - c.
 We have made any and all decisions involving management functions with respect to the nonattest services and accept full responsibility for such decisions. - d.
-We have evaluated the adequacy of the services performed and any findings that resulted. - e.
-Established and maintained internal controls, including monitoring ongoing activities. - f.
-We have received the deliverables from you and have stored these deliverables in information systems controlled by us.
+We have evaluated the adequacy of the services performed and any findings that resulted. - We have established and maintained internal controls, including monitoring ongoing activities. - f.
+When we receive final deliverables from you, we will store those deliverables in information systems controlled by us.
 We have taken responsibility for maintaining internal control over these deliverables.